AndrewJCB/Cyber/HackTheBox/Walkthroughs/StartingPoint/Tier2/Archetype/readme.md

 - [ ] **Enumerate over SMB ports**

-Since we discovered in _Task 1_ that there are open SMB ports and that port 1433 contains an SQL server, we can enumerate using the `smbclient` tool with flags -N and -L:
+Since we discovered in _Task 1_ that there are open SMB ports and that port 1433 contains an SQL server, we can enumerate using the `smbclient` tool with flags `-N` and `-L`:

 ```
 smbclient -N -L \\\\<target_IP>\\